Problem

 - Errors compound up the tree: "one bad leaf" can derail the whole rollout

 Meanwhile, "best-of-N" parallel attempts help reliability, but without structure they waste compute by repeatedly solving the same problem instead of decomposing it.
+The pattern applies parallelism only where uncertainty exists—at the subtask level—while maintaining structured decomposition.

 Solution